Cooking Gorgeous

 Pour the batter into the baking tray.

-revani cake mixture is poured in a baking dish
+Revani cake mixture is poured into a baking dish.

 Bake the cake in a preheated oven for 25 to 30 minutes, until a toothpick inserted in the center of the cake comes out clean.